Edward KocherProfessor of Musicianship

 B.M.E., Northwestern University

-Dr. Kocher serves on the Commission for Accreditation for the National Association of Schools of Music.
-He has served as a member of the Arts Education Collaborative Steering Committee and as President of the Board of Directors of the Pittsburgh Chamber Music Society.
 Dr. Kocher has made scholarly presentations for the National Association of Schools of Music, American Educational Research Association, and the Management Workshop for Music Executives in Higher Education.
-His current scholarly agenda focuses on using technology to develop improvisation and an exploration of music for trombone and organ.
+His current scholarly agenda focuses on using technology to develop improvisation and performances of music for trombone and organ.

-Prior to his appointment at Duquesne University, he served for two decades at DePaul University in Chicago, IL where he earned competitive grants for technology, improvisation, and diversity initiatives.
-Dean Kocher earned a Doctor of Philosophy in Public Policy Analysis-Education at the University of Illinois at Chicago, a Master of Arts in Trombone Performance at the University of Iowa and a Bachelor of Music Education at Northwestern University.
+Prior to his appointment at Duquesne University, he served for two decades at DePaul University in Chicago, IL, where he earned competitive grants for technology, improvisation, and diversity initiatives.
+Kocher earned a Doctor of Philosophy in Public Policy Analysis-Education at the University of Illinois at Chicago, a Master of Arts in Trombone Performance at the University of Iowa, and a Bachelor of Music Education at Northwestern University.